Tea

 Storage

-6-12 months for optimal freshness; quality degrades over time fresh · 2-4 weeks for frozen brewed tea frozen
+6-12 months for optimal freshness; up to 2 years acceptable if properly sealed fresh · 2-3 months for frozen brewed tea frozen

 Nutrition